vierge-noire/cakephp-fixture-factories/README.md

 You will never have to create, maintain or declare any test fixtures again.

+Example: you need to create a user belonging to a group of users with a certain permission `some-permission`?
+Once your `UserFactory`, `GroupFactory` and `PermissionFactory` are baked, you can create your users by calling:

+`$user = UserFactory::make()->with('Groups.Permissions', ['name' => 'some-permission'])->persist()`.

+Or move that logic in your `UserFactory` by creating your own `withPermission` method, and call

+`$user = UserFactory::make()->withPermission('some-permission')->persist()`.

+Inserting test data is made ridiculously simple, and your tests get readable.

 The package is compatible with the traditional [CakePHP test fixtures](https://book.cakephp.org/4/en/development/testing.html#fixtures).
 You may continue using them along with the Fixture Factories, these will work just as before.
-It is however recommended to migrate to the Fixture Factories approach.

 [Here is a presentation](https://www.youtube.com/watch?v=a7EQvHkIb60&t=107m54s) held at the CakePHP online Meetup on 29th April 2020.